seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 # MLOps: Jenkins & Bring-Your-Own-Algorithm

 In this workshop, we will focus on building a pipeline to train and deploy a model using Amazon SageMaker training instances and hosting on persistent Sagemaker endpoint instance(s).
-The orhestration of the training and deployment will be done through [Jenkins](https://www.jenkins.io/).
+The orchestration of the training and deployment will be done through [Jenkins](https://www.jenkins.io/).

-Applying DevOps practices to Machine Learning (ML) workloads is a fundamental practice to ensure machine learning workloads are deployed using a consistent methodology with traceability, consistenc, governance and quality gates.
+Applying DevOps practices to Machine Learning (ML) workloads is a fundamental practice to ensure machine learning workloads are deployed using a consistent methodology with traceability, consistency, governance and quality gates.
 MLOps involves applying practices such as CI/CD,Continuous Monitoring, and Feedback Loops to the Machine Learning Development Lifecycle.
 This workshop will focus primarily on setting up a base deployment pipeline in Jenkins.
-The expectation would be to continue to iterate on a base pipeline incorporating more quality checks and and pipeline features including the consideration for an data worflow pipeline.
+The expectation would be to continue to iterate on a base pipeline incorporating more quality checks and pipeline features including the consideration for a data worflow pipeline.
+One component that we often see in a pipeline or between the hand-off of model build and model deploy activities is a model registry.
+That is not in scope for this base pipeline but should be considered as you iterate on your pipeline.

  There is no one-size-fits-all model for creating a pipeline; however, the same general concepts explored in this lab can be applied and extended across various services or tooling to meet the same end result.